Arm Yourself Against Upper Body Lipedema Difficulties

 Manual lymphatic drainage is a specific form of gentle massage that effectively encourages lymphatic fluid flow, which significantly reduces swelling and subsequent pain and tenderness.
 This is a great way to get things flowing freely, while making you feel relaxed and revitalized.
 And, who couldn’t use more of that?

 Just like treating lipedema in the lower body, using surgical intervention prevents progression, mitigates pain, and restores quality of life in the upper body as well.
-Water-assisted liposuction is a game-changing technique where a pressurized stream of saline solution helps effectively dislodge stubborn, hardened, and accumulated fat buildup.
+Lymphatic Sparing Liposuction is a game-changing technique where a pressurized stream of saline solution helps effectively dislodge stubborn, hardened, and accumulated fat buildup.
 The least talked about form of liposuction – in the arm area – uses the same water-assisted method.
 Some patients may need or require brachioplasty (removal of excess, loose skin) if their skin’s elasticity has been compromised following liposuction surgery.
 At Total Lipedema Care, this is known as Lymphatic Sparing Arm Lift.